 The Best Products With Licorice Extract

 A skincare winner in Byrdie's 2019 Eco-Beauty Awards, this pulls double duty as both a moisturizer and treatment.
-On the moisturizing front, it delivers lightweight hydration; one Byrdie editor calls it 'light-as-air' and 'the perfect prep step for foundation.'
-On the treatment front, licorice root extract and niacinamide brighten, while a laundry list of other antioxidants and anti-irritants (aloe, chamomile, vitamin E, to name a few), work to soothe your complexion.
+On the moisturizing front, it delivers lightweight hydration; one Byrdie editor calls it "light-as-air" and "the perfect prep step for foundation."
+On the treatment front, licorice root extract and niacinamide are meant to brighten, while a laundry list of other antioxidants and anti-irritants (aloe, chamomile, vitamin E, to name a few), promise to soothe your complexion.

-Per the point of licorice extract being a great anti-inflammatory and calming ingredient, this serum works quickly to soothe stressed skin.
-Glycerin combats dryness, green tea extract offers antioxidant protection, and licorice extract tamps down redness.
-Also worth noting: The brand uses a unique type of seaweed encapsulation technology to ensure all of these active ingredients stay fresh and potent...AKA effective.
+Per the point of licorice extract being a great anti-inflammatory and calming ingredient, this serum promises to quickly soothe stressed skin.
+Glycerin is meant to combat dryness, green tea extract promises antioxidant protection, and licorice extract tamps down redness.
+Also worth noting: According to the brand, this serum uses a unique type of seaweed encapsulation technology meant to ensure all of these active ingredients stay fresh and potent...AKA effective.

 Does licorice root extract lighten your skin tone?